faisalmemon/ios-crash-dump-analysis-book/examples/jablotron_sigbus_align_ios/jablotron_crash_explanation.md

 35  libdyld.dylib                        0x3a719ab7 start + 0
 ```

-We can see the crash is in the Swift Core runtime library.
+We can see the crash is in the Swift Core runtime library\index{Swift!core runtime library}.
-When we see a crash in common code, from Apple, it usually indicates a misuse of APIs.
+When we see a crash in common code, from Apple, it usually indicates a misuse of APIs\index{API!misuse}.
 In those cases, we expect to see a descriptive error.

-In this example, we get a bus alignment error.
+In this example, we get a bus alignment error\index{bus!alignment error}.
 Apple's library code accessed a memory address improperly for the CPU architecture.

 This is a surprise.
 Sometimes when we use an advanced feature, or set compiler optimization settings, we can trigger errors in special cases or lesser used code paths.

-We see that the problem is during object initialization time:
+We see that the problem is during object initialization\index{object!initialization} time:

 ```
 6   MyJablotron_dev                      0x00614a6c